-A temperature inversion is when the normal temperature distribution of air – warm at the bottom, colder as you go up – becomes inverted or flipped upside down.
+A cloud inversion, or temperature inversion is when the normal temperature distribution of air – warm at the bottom, colder as you go up – becomes inverted or flipped upside down.
 This means you have a cold layer of air trapped at ground level, overlain by warm air.

 To be clear, we’re talking about ground inversions here – when the cold layer of air is trapped against the ground.
 Inversions can happen at all different heights in the atmosphere, but it’s when it happens at ground level you typically get spectacular results.